moozzz/cFDAP/README.md

  cFDAP is licensed under a GPL license.
 That means that distributing the code is only allowed under the same terms.

+TODO
+====

+ * support of models with a different number of fit parameters
+ * calculation of confidence intervals
+ * a simple GUI (preferably a Fiji plugin)